Createdd/Writing/2018/articles/deepLearningStep.md

 Whereas

-- Z is the input of the activation function
+- Z is the input for the activation function
 - cache containing "A", "W" and "b" - for computing the backward propagation

 ```python